What is Arthroscopy?

 A surgeon inserts a small tube attached to a fiber-optic video camera through a small hole juts like the size of a buttonhole.
 It displays a clear video about your joint on the monitor.

 Dr. Rohit Luthra is the best and leading Arthroscopy Doctor in Pune at Arcus Clinic Kondhwa Pune.
 Arthroscopy Doctor in Pune uses to look at, diagnose, and treat problems inside a joint.

 You can have arthroscopy on any joint.
 Most often, it’s done on the knee, shoulder, elbow, ankle, hip, or wrist.

 What Happens During the Procedure?

-Your doctor will perform arthroscopic surgery in a hospital or outpatient operating room.
-That means you can go home the same day.
-The type of anesthesia you’ll receive depends on the problem of joint.
+Your doctor will do arthroscopic surgery in a hospital or patient operating room.
+That means you can go home the same day. after the surgery.
+The type of anesthesia depends on the problem of joint.
 It may be normal anesthesia, in that case, you’ll be asleep during surgery, which will give you through your spine.
 He might also anesthetize the area he’s doing the surgery on.

 Before the arthroscopy surgery, your doctor gives you an anesthetic.

 Your doctor will insert special pencil-thin instruments through a small cut (incision) the size of a buttonhole.
 He’ll use a tool called an arthroscope that has a camera lens and a light.
 It allows him to see inside the joint.
 The camera projects an image of the joint onto a screen.
 The surgeon will fill the joint with sterile fluid to widen it so it’s easier to see.
 Arthroscopic surgery usually results in less joint pain and stiffness than open surgery.
 It also takes less time for recovery.